2.1 Local Safeguarding Children Board (LSCB) - Roles and Responsibilities

 Chapter 3 of Working Together 2013 sets out in detail the arrangements for the work of each Local Safeguarding Children Board.
 This chapter provides a summary only.

-To drive the work of all agencies in Lincolnshire to ensure that children and young people are kept safe and their welfare remains paramount.
+Lincolnshire SCB’s aim is to drive the work of all agencies in Lincolnshire to ensure that children and young people are kept safe and their welfare remains paramount.

 Objectives of the LSCB